 - Community: 26 indigenous ethnic groups

-Before leaving Alfredo Vásquez Cobo International Airport to Leticia town which was about 2.5km away, we have to pay 35,000COP per person for tourist fees even though we have cedula.
+Before leaving Alfredo Vásquez Cobo International Airport to Leticia town which was about 2.5km away, we had to pay 35,000COP per person for tourist fees even though we had our Cedulas.
 Guess, it’s only free for the locals.

-It was a bit of chaotic on the outside of the arrival terminal.
-A group of yellow shirt peoples were dancing and chanting loudly, welcoming some VIPs.
-For one second, I thought it was a regular occurrence here to show the hospitality towards tourist 😊 silly me.
+It was a bit chaotic on the outside of the arrival terminal.
+A group of yellow-shirt people were dancing and chanting loudly, welcoming some VIPs.
+For one second, I thought it was a regular occurrence here to show hospitality towards tourists 😊 silly me.

 Hotel Amazonas Real

-The bed was comfortable, and it had a fridge in the room, wardrobe, a flat-screen TV, and an outdoor swimming pool.
-The breakfast was pretty basic, we have the same menu every day – Juice, Coffee, bread, fruits and eggs.
+The bed was comfortable, and it had a fridge in the room, a wardrobe, a flat-screen TV, and an outdoor swimming pool.
+The breakfast was pretty basic, we had the same menu every day – Juice, Coffee, bread, fruits and eggs.

 Places to eat in Leticia

 Having arrived almost noon, we couldn’t go for a day trip on that day.
-Hence, we lingered around town, trying to get our bearing right and also surveying for places to have meals.
-Luck wasn’t on my side though, because, throughout our stay, I couldn’t find any restaurants that sell Piranha.
-All that’s left was a picture of it on the menu with ‘not available’ writing on it.
+Hence, we lingered around town, trying to get our bearing right and also surveying places to have meals.
+Luck wasn’t on my side though, because, throughout our stay, I couldn’t find any restaurants that sold Piranha.
+All that was left was a picture of it on the menu with ‘not available’ writing on it.

 Tierras Amazonicas Bar & Restaurante

-This restaurant located about 350m away from Hotel Amazonas Real.
-It has a pretty decoration all related to the Amazon.
+This restaurant was located about 350m away from Hotel Amazonas Real.
+It had a pretty decoration all related to the Amazon.
 The food was delicious, but in terms of service, it was slow.

-There’re only three tables occupied when we’re there, but I wasn’t sure if there’s any customer on the top floor though.
+There were only three tables occupied when we were there, but I wasn’t sure if there were any customers on the top floor though.
 I had fried Tucunaré fish @ 27,000COP, and Mike had Pirarucu fish @ 28,000COP.

 Asaderos Cali Pollos

-The next day, when we came back from our tour, we stopped by at this place for dinner.
+The next day, when we came back from our tour, we stopped by this place for dinner.
 This place was about 260m from the hotel.
-Büetaré Gourmet was the place where we’re supposed to gather with Parisa and Amanda yesterday, but it was closed.
+Büetaré Gourmet was the place where we were supposed to gather with Parisa and Amanda yesterday, but it was closed.

-The price for food in here was lower compared to the Tierras Amazónicas.
+The food price here was lower compared to the Tierras Amazónicas.
 Although the presentation wasn’t excellent, the food was lovely.
 I had Amazonica – fried fish with rice and Patacon which cost 17,000COP and Mike had an Araipama fish burger which cost three thousand more than mine.

 Attraction in the Amazon

-During our five days four night in Leticia, we did not manage to visit all of the attraction places that this place offered.
-To visit places such as the Tarapoto Lake for the Walking trees and do an activity such as Zip-Lining and Canopy Tour in Reserva Natural Tanimboca would take extra day which we do not have.
+During our five days and four nights in Leticia, we did not manage to visit all of the attractions places that this place offered.
+To visit places such as the Tarapoto Lake for the Walking trees and do an activity such as Zip-Lining and Canopy Tour in Reserva Natural Tanimboca would take an extra day which we didn’t have.
 Below were the activities and places that we managed to do and visit.